sha-doh/Discord-Nitro-code-gen-checker/README.md

 Click WindowsKey + R and type "cmd" it will open command prompt

-In CMD and use the "cd\Users\Username\location\Discord-Nitro-code-gen-checker-master\Discord-Nitro-code-gen-checker-master" command get the folder open,
+In CMD and use the "cd\Users\Username\location\Discord-Nitro-code-gen-checker-master\Discord-Nitro-code-gen-checker-master" command get the folder open, (this location may vary based on your computer)

 Run "npm install"